Bibliography

 Primary Sources:

-*Mofokeng, S. 1987.
+Mofokeng, S. 1987.
 ‘Train Church’.
 From South Africa: New Writing, photographs & Art.
-(Tri-Quarterly69.
-Spring/Summer 1987) Northwestern University, Evanston
+Tri-Quarterly69.
+Spring/Summer 1987.
+Northwestern University, Evanston: 352 – 362.

 Weinberg, P. & S. Mofokeng 1989.
 ‘Going Home: The views of Paul Weinberg and Santu Mofokeng’.
 Staffrider.
-8 (2): 54-65.
+8 (2): 54 – 65.

-*Mofokeng, S. 1990.
+Mofokeng, S. 1990b.
 ‘Labour Tenants’.
 Radical History Review.
-New York.
-Taminent Library
+Volume 1990, Issue 46 – 47, May 01: New York.
+Tamiment Library

 Mofokeng, S. 1991.
 ‘Labour Tenants’.
-Staffrider 9(3): 51-54
+Staffrider 9(3): 51 – 54.

 Mofokeng, S. 1995.
 Panoramas of Passage, Changing Landscapes of South Africa.
 Johannesburg: University of the Witwatersrand (Johanneseburg) and Meridian International Center (Washington).
-62-63.
+62 – 63.

-Mofokeng, S. 1996.
+Mofokeng, S. 1996a.
 ‘Chasing Shadows’.
-In Camera Austria/ International, No.56: 59-64.
-Graz: Manfred Willmann and Camera Austria
+In Camera Austria/ International, No.56: 59 – 64.
+Graz: Manfred Willmann and Camera Austria.

-Mofokeng, S. 1996.
-‘The Black Photo Album/Look at Me:1890-1900s’.
+Mofokeng, S. 1996b.
+‘The Black Photo Album/Look at Me:1890–1900s’.
 NKA: Journal of Contemporary African Art, 4, Spring 1996.
-54-57.
+54 – 57.

 Mofokeng, S. 1998a.
 ‘The Black Photo Album’.
 Anthology of African and Indian Ocean Photography.
 Paris: Revue Noire.
 68 – 75.

-Mofokeng, S. 1998.
+Mofokeng, S. 1998b.
 ‘Appropriated Spaces’.
 Judin, H. and Vladislavic, I. (eds.)
-In blank__Architecture, apartheid and after.
-Netherlands (NAi publishers, the Netherlands)
+In: blank__Architecture, apartheid and after.
+NAi Publishers: the Netherlands.

-Mofokeng, S. 1998b.
+Mofokeng, S. 1998c.
 ‘Trajectory of a Street Photographer’.
 In: Anthology of African and Indian Ocean Photography.
 Paris: Revue Noire.
-264-271
+264–271.

-Mofokeng, S and Enwezor, O. 1998.
+Mofokeng, S and Enwezor, O. 1998d.
 Grand Street 64, Memory.
 New York: Grand Street Press.
-152-158.
+152–158.

-Mofokeng, S. 1999.
-‘Trajectory of a Street Photographer: South Africa 1973-1978’.
+Mofokeng, S. 1999a.
+‘Trajectory of a Street Photographer: South Africa 1973–1978’.
 In: J-E. LundstrÖm (ed) Democracy’s Images: Photography and visual art after apartheid.
 Umeå: Bildmuseet.
-42-45.
+42–45.

-Mofokeng, S. 1999.
+Mofokeng, S. 1999b.
 Journal des Galeries Photo.
 Algérie, j'écris ton nom Les Recontres de Bamako.
 France: FNAC.
-18-19.
+18–19.

 Mofokeng, S. 2000a.
 ‘Nightfall of the Spirit’, Translation/Seduction/Displacement: Post-Conceptual and Photographic Work by Artists from South Africa.
 Maine: Artist Press and ICA at Maine College of Art.

-Mofokeng, S. 2000a.
+Mofokeng, S. 2000b.
 ‘Nightfall of the Spirit’.
 [Online].
-Available: http://pat-binder.de/de/kollwitz/mofokeng/text.html Last accessed 24 April 2005.
+Available:https://universes.art/en/pat-binder/kollwitz-lightbox/works/santu-mofokeng Last accessed 3 June 2026.

-**Mofokeng S. 2000b.
+Mofokeng S. 2000c.
 ‘Chasing Shadows’.
 In: S. Mofokeng, D. Goldblatt & G. Hallett Rhizomes of Memory.
 Oslo: Heni Onstad Kunstsenter.
-80-116.
+80–116.

 Mofokeng, S. & Raditlhalo, S. 2001.
 Taxi-004: Santu Mofokeng.
 Johannesburg: David Krut Publishing.

 Mofokeng, S. 2004.
-‘Schönstadt, Glücksort und so weiter – Fotographische Township-Geschicten’.
+‘Schönstadt, Glücksort und so weiter – Fotographische Township–Geschicten’.
 In: Stadtmuller, K (et. al.) ‘Alte Wunden – Neue / Stimmen aus Sudafrika – 10 Jahre nach der Apartheid (Mit Fotos von Santu Mofokeng: Township Geschichten)’ die horen: Zeitschrift fur Literatur, Kunst und Kritik, 49.
 Jahrgang 3.
 Quartal 2004.
-Bremerhaven: Wirtschaftsverlag,
+Bremerhaven: Wirtschaftsverlag.

 Mofokeng, S. 2005.
 ‘The Black Albums’.
-In Granta/ The Magazine for New Writing 92, The view from Africa: 215-232.
-London: Rea S. Hederman
+In Granta/ The Magazine for New Writing 92, The view from Africa: 215–232.
+London: Rea S. Hederman.

 Mofokeng, S. 2008.
 Kinshasa Diaries'.
 Messenger.
 Bruges: Die Keure. cover pg, 34–37.